EsportToys/LibreScroll/README.md

 ### Pause/Unpause
 Temporarily disable the utility if you need to use the unmodified behavior in another app.

-This kills the worker process, which can be restarted by clickig Unpause or Apply
+This kills the worker process, which can be restarted by clickig Unpause or Apply.

 ### Apply
 After modifying the preference, click this to apply the configuration as displayed.